14th Annual Farm to Plate Gathering

 Session Type: Skill-Building | Goal Category: Sustainable Economic Development

 This interactive skill-building session aims to help farms and food businesses reach new customers through effective marketing.
-Participants will create a tailored communications strategy for upcoming initiatives, such as a fundraising campaign, product launches, or a product a website redesign.
+Please come with a specific initiative or organizational goal in mind so you can make the most of the session.
+Participants will create a tailored communications strategy for upcoming initiatives, such as a fundraising campaign, product launches, or a package or website redesign.
 The session will begin with a presentation on the process, followed by small group discussions.
 Attendees will leave with a focused communications plan, the top three messages for their audience, and a strategy for selecting effective communication channels.
 Additionally, participants will engage in "hot seat" coaching to refine their individual marketing plans, ensuring actionable takeaways for immediate implementation.

 Lead Facilitator: Becca Brown, Uppercase Industries, Founder & CEO